rehannali/ide-template-macros/README.md

 ## Creating/Updating Macro File Using Xcode

 1. Open Xcode.
-2. Create new file, the shortcut is CMD + N.
+2. Create new file, the shortcut is `CMD + N`.
-3. Scroll down to Resources files, and choose Property List.
+3. Scroll down to `Resources files` section, and choose `Property List`.
-4. Click Next, and give the filename IDETemplateMacros.plist.
+4. Click Next, and give the filename `IDETemplateMacros.plist`.
 5. Save it at the Desktop for now so we can easily find it.

 ### Customizing Property File